We may earn money or products from the companies mentioned in this post.

-When it comes to the best cable machine, the best option is the PowerLine, which offers you a bunch of workout options for the price.
-Keep in mind though, that the PowerLine does need weight plates.
+When it comes to the best cable machine for a home gym, the best option is the PowerLine, which offers you a bunch of workout options for the price.
+Keep in mind though, that the PowerLine is a plate loaded cable machine.
 If you want one with a built-in weight stack, the XMark Functional Trainer is also popular among fitness enthusiasts.

 PowerLine is an extremely versatile fitness that fits perfectly in any sized room or garage.